 Gaffney’s wild-eyed accusations would certainly fit right into the red-baiting HUAC tradition, judging from his long history of smears and innuendo aimed at Muslims.
 There was his groundless 2011 claim that Huma Abedin – aide to then-Secretary of State Hillary Clinton – was part of a “Muslim Brotherhood conspiracy.”
-That charge was subsequently trumpeted by U.S. Rep. Michele Bachmann (R-Minn.), prompting even conservative Republican stalwarts such as Sen. John McCain (Ariz.) and House Speaker John Boehner (Ohio) to condemn it.
+That charge was subsequently trumpeted by then-Rep. Michele Bachmann, R-Minn., prompting even conservative stalwarts such as the late Sen. John McCain, R-Ariz., and former House Speaker John Boehner, R-Ohio, to condemn it.

-Then there was Gaffney’s 2011 claim that two board members of the Conservative Political Action Committee (CPAC) were secretly aiding the Muslim Brotherhood, proving that even potential right-wing allies are not safe from his vitriol.
+This even appears to extend to factions of the conservative movement.
+In 2011, Gaffney claimed two board members of the Conservative Political Action Committee (CPAC) were secretly aiding the Muslim Brotherhood, proving that even potential right-wing allies are not safe from his vitriol.
 Gaffney’s evidence was predictably flimsy – board member and anti-tax crusader Grover Norquist’s wife is Palestinian-American, while board member Suhail Khan is a Muslim.
 Both were political appointees in the George W. Bush administration with long experience in conservative Republican Party affairs.
-Calling the accusations reprehensible, CPAC banned Gaffney from participating in future events.
+Calling the accusations reprehensible, CPAC organizers banned Gaffney from the event.

-Among the “enablers” of civilization jihad in America, President Obama is near the top of Gaffney’s list.
-But Gaffney has tried — and failed – to gather support for baseless suggestions that Obama is a practicing Muslim, or for the accusations he leveled in a series of Washington Times articles in 2009 that the Obama administration is adopting the Muslim Brotherhood’s Middle East plan.
+Among the “enablers” of civilization jihad in America, former President Obama was near the top of Gaffney’s list.
+But Gaffney tried –— and failed – to gather support for baseless suggestions that Obama is a practicing Muslim, or for the accusations he leveled in a series of Washington Times articles in 2009 that the Obama administration was adopting the Muslim Brotherhood’s Middle East plan.

 During an appearance on MSNBC’s “Hardball with Chris Matthews” in 2009, Gaffney made a statement that boggled even veteran Gaffney-watchers: “There is also circumstantial evidence, not proven by any means, but nonetheless some pretty compelling circumstantial evidence, of Saddam Hussein’s Iraq being involved with the people who perpetrated both the 1993 attack on the World Trade Center and even the Oklahoma City bombing.”

 But Gaffney wasn’t always such a fringe character.
-As recently as in 2002, a prominent British newspaper listed him with Iraq invasion cheerleaders Paul Wolfowitz, Douglas Feith, and Richard Perle as one of the men “directing” then-President George W. Bush’s post 9/11 security doctrine.
+As recently as 2002, a prominent British newspaper listed him with Iraq invasion cheerleaders Paul Wolfowitz, Douglas Feith and Richard Perle as one of the men “directing” then-President George W. Bush’s post 9/11 security doctrine.

-A native of Pittsburgh, Pa., Gaffney graduated from the Edmund A. Walsh School of Foreign Service at Georgetown University in 1975, and subsequently received a graduate degree from Johns Hopkins University’s Paul H. Nitze School of Advanced International Studies.
-After serving as an aide to the late Sen. Henry M. “Scoop” Jackson (D-Wash.) in the 1970s, Gaffney in 1983 was appointed Deputy Assistant Secretary of Defense for Nuclear Forces and Arms Control Policy.
+A native of Pittsburgh, Pennsylvania, Gaffney graduated from the Edmund A. Walsh School of Foreign Service at Georgetown University in 1975, and subsequently received a graduate degree from Johns Hopkins University’s Paul H. Nitze School of Advanced International Studies.
+After serving as an aide to the late Sen. Henry M. “Scoop” Jackson, D-Wash., in the 1970s, in 1983 Gaffney was appointed Deputy Assistant Secretary of Defense for Nuclear Forces and Arms Control Policy.
 In 1987, he was nominated for an Assistant Secretary of Defense post, but the Senate did not confirm him.
-In 1988, he founded the Center for Security Policy (CSP), a hawkish but initially respectable think tank.
+In 1988, he founded the Center for Security Policy, a hawkish but initially respectable think tank.

-Worse, some politicians bought into his beliefs – notably U.S. Rep. Peter King (R-N.Y.), who has appeared on Gaffney’s radio program and publicly repeated his baseless statistics and “facts,” and who, in 2011, held his own HUAC-style hearings on the “radicalization” of American Muslims.
-Another congressional acolyte of Gaffney’s theories is Rep. Michele Bachmann (R-Minn.).
+Worse, some politicians bought into his beliefs – notably former Rep. Peter King, R-N.Y.) who appeared on Gaffney’s radio program and publicly repeated his baseless statistics and “facts,” and who, in 2011, held his own HUAC-style hearings on the “radicalization” of American Muslims.
+Another congressional acolyte of Gaffney’s theories was former Rep. Michele Bachmann, R-Minn..

 Gaffney’s supporters conveniently overlook the fact that many of his theories are based on a single, discredited source – a 1991 fantasy written by a lone Muslim Brotherhood member that was introduced into evidence during the 2008 Holy Land Foundation trial in Dallas federal court.
 But to Gaffney, this document is a smoking gun, a mission statement pointing to a massive Islamist conspiracy under our noses.

 To reinforce Gaffney’s delusions, the Center for Security Policy issues alarming “investigative” reports.
-One of the latest is a 10-part video course hosted by Gaffney entitled “The Muslim Brotherhood in America,” which concludes: “America faces in addition to the threat of violent jihad another, even more toxic danger — a stealthy and pre-violent form of warfare aimed at destroying our constitutional form of democratic government and free society.
-The Muslim Brotherhood is the prime-mover behind this seditious campaign, which it calls ‘civilization jihad’.”
+One of the latest is a 10-part video course hosted by Gaffney titled “The Muslim Brotherhood in America,” which concludes: “America faces in addition to the threat of violent jihad another, even more toxic danger –— a stealthy and pre-violent form of warfare aimed at destroying our constitutional form of democratic government and free society.
+The Muslim Brotherhood is the prime-mover behind this seditious campaign, which it calls ‘civilization jihad.’”

-That was actually Gaffney’s second attempt to create a Muslim lobbying scandal.
-Back in 2002, he claimed that the so-called “Wahhabi Lobby” was contributing heavily to U.S. political campaigns to gain influence over policy.
+That was Gaffney’s second attempt to create a Muslim lobbying scandal.
+Back in 2002, he claimed that the so-called “Wahhabi lobby” was contributing heavily to U.S. political campaigns to gain influence over policy.
 This theory, too, generated a lot of smoke (and a congressional hearing) but, ultimately, no fire.

-Gaffney’s scurrilous broad-brush tactics have a serious effect on the lives of all Muslims in America, from students and housewives to corporate executives and budding politicians.
-A shadow of unfounded suspicion follows even the most upright Muslim citizens, growing cumulatively each time Gaffney feeds new “intelligence” to congressional allies such as Reps.
+Gaffney’s scurrilous broad-brush tactics had a serious effect on the lives of all Muslims in America, from students and housewives to corporate executives and budding politicians.
+A shadow of unfounded suspicion followed even the most upright Muslim citizens, growing cumulatively each time Gaffney fed “intelligence” to such congressional allies as former Reps.
 Bachmann and Peter King.

 In 2012, Salon.com’s Alex Seitz-Wald interviewed one such victim of Gaffney’s Muslim-baiting, Salil Gill.
 A former member of the Navy’s Judge Advocate General’s Corps, a legal branch of the military, and Bush White House official, Gill was blindsided soon after he joined the newly formed Department of Homeland Security (DHS) in 2004.
 The problems started when DHS officials questioned him regarding a former American Muslim Council member who was convicted of money laundering.
 After the inquiry, Gill was cleared, and went back to work.